M-Karthiga/IIST-Summer-2025/README.md

 # Dynamics of Forced Particles

-> **Short description (paste into GitHub's "About" field on the repo page):**
-> *MATLAB implementation of orientation dynamics of spheroidal particles in oscillating shear flows — combining Runge-Kutta integration, Harmonic Balance Method, Poincaré analysis, and Lyapunov exponents to characterise chaotic and periodic regimes.*

 **Summer Research Internship · Department of Mathematics, IIST Thiruvananthapuram**
 *Karthiga M (IS00611) · Supervised by Dr. C. V. Anil Kumar*